-These companies, such as TransferWise and USForex, offer better exchange rates than you will find from a bank and allow you to take care of the entire transaction online.
+These companies, such as WorldRemit and OFX, offer better exchange rates than you will find from a bank and allow you to take care of the entire transaction online.
 They also charge lower transfer fees, with some companies waiving their fees completely when you transfer more than a set minimum amount.
-Using such a company can save you money and eliminate the stress of completing an online transfer.
+Using such a company can save you money and get your recipient more pounds in their wallet.

-Craig’s son Kevin is living and working in the UK, and with money starting to get tight, Kevin phones home to ask his dad for $1,000 extra spending money.
-Rather than using his bank to complete the transfer, Craig decides to weigh up the fees and features of two money transfer companies.
+Craig’s son Kevin is living and working in the U.K., and with money starting to get tight, Kevin phones home to ask his dad for $1,000 in extra spending money.
+Rather than using his bank to complete the transfer, Craig decides to weigh the fees and features of two money transfer companies.

 |Money transfer company 1||Money transfer company 2|